-Value of Agricultural Sector Production Expected To Fall in 2017
+Value of Agricultural Sector Production Expected To Rise in 2017

 Total Crop Receipts Expected To Change Little in 2017

-Vegetable and melon cash receipts are expected to rise almost $1 billion (5 percent) in 2017.
-Dry bean receipts are expected to decline over 1 percent, reflecting an anticipated decline in their average price.
-Potato receipts are expected to rise $0.8 billion (21 percent), reflecting higher quantities sold at higher prices.
-Cash receipts for fruits and nuts are expected to decline 3.2 percent in 2017.
-Sugarcane receipts are expected to rise 14.5 percent in 2017 while receipts for sugar beets are expected to decline 7.3 percent.
+Vegetable and melon cash receipts are expected to rise $1.3 billion (6.8 percent) in 2017.
+Dry bean receipts are expected to rise almost 9 percent, reflecting an anticipated rise in quantities sold in 2017.
+Potato receipts are expected to rise $0.2 billion (6.3 percent), reflecting higher quantities sold at higher prices.
+Cash receipts for fruits and nuts are expected to decline almost $5 billion (17.2 percent) in 2017, driven primarily by lower expected prices.
+Sugarcane receipts are expected to rise almost 17 percent in 2017 while receipts for sugar beets are expected to decline 10.5 percent.

-Animal/Animal Product Receipts Forecast To Change Little in 2017
+Animal/Animal Product Receipts Forecast To Rise Sharply in 2017

-Total farm cash receipts across all commodities are expected to change little, declining almost 0.3 percent ($1 billion) in 2017.
+Total farm cash receipts across all commodities are expected to increase $14.1 billion (4 percent).
 To better understand the factors underlying the movement in annual receipts, we decompose them into two separate effects: a "price effect" with quantity change held constant (unchanged), and a "quantity effect" with price change held constant.
-The difference between the total change in cash receipts and the change due to the price and quantity effects is due to changes in receipts for minor commodities (called "other changes"), for which price and/or quantity effects could not be separately identified.
+The difference between the total change in cash receipts and the change due to the price and quantity effects is due to changes in receipts for minor commodities (called "other changes"), for which separate price and quantity effects are not calculated.

-Direct Government Farm Payments Forecast To Decline in 2017
+Direct Government Farm Payments Forecast To Decline Slightly in 2017

-ARC payments in 2017 are forecast lower, reflecting a stable or improved outlook for benchmark prices for feed grains (in particular corn) and soybeans, the crops with the most base acres enrolled in the ARC program.
-Soybeans base acres received about 18.6 percent of 2016 ARC-CO payments (Agricultural Risk Coverage-County).
-Corn base acres received 69.1 percent of ARC-CO payments in 2016 and are still expected to receive the majority of ARC-CO payments in 2017.
+ARC payments in 2017 are forecast to decline from 2016, reflecting lower benchmark prices (based on the 5-year Olympic average) expected for both corn and soybeans, the two crops with the most base acres enrolled in the ARC program.
+Soybean base acres received about 18.5 percent of 2016 ARC-CO (Agricultural Risk Coverage-County) payments while corn base acres received 69 percent.
+Corn base acres are expected to receive the majority of ARC-CO payments in 2017.

-The Cotton Ginning Cost-Share Program is expected to payout $283,000 in 2017 to those producers with an ownership share in the 2015 cotton crop.
-Marketing Loan Benefits (MLBs)—composed of Marketing Loan Gains (MLGs), Loan Deficiency Payments (LDPs), and the reintroduced Certificate Exchange Gains (CEG)—are forecast to decrease due to expected higher prices for upland cotton in 2017.
+Marketing Loan Benefits (MLBs)—composed of Marketing Loan Gains (MLGs) and Loan Deficiency Payments (LDPs)—are forecast to decrease $194.9 million (94.6 percent) from 2016 due to expected higher prices for upland cotton in 2017.

 See data tables on production expenses.

-- Livestock and poultry purchases are expected to continue to decline for the third consecutive year in 2017, due primarily to lower feeder cattle prices.
+- Livestock and poultry purchases are expected to increase for the first time since 2014.

-- A double-digit increase (13.2 percent) in spending on fuels and oils, which accounts for less than 5 percent of cash expenses, would reverse the recent trend of declining spending, with the U.S. Energy Information Agency expecting diesel prices over 40 cents higher per gallon, on average, in 2017.
+- A forecast double-digit increase (10.8 percent) in spending on fuels and oils, which accounts for less than 5 percent of cash expenses, would reverse the recent trend of lower fuel expenses over the last 2 years.
+This forecast is driven in part by the U.S. Energy Information Agency's forecast of higher diesel prices (by nearly 30 cents per gallon, on average) in 2017.

-- Labor costs are forecast to increase in 2017 by 5.5 percent, continuing the forecast increase in 2016.
+- Labor costs are forecast to increase in 2017 by 4.3 percent, continuing the increase in 2016.
 Wage rate increases are putting upward pressure on hired labor costs.

-- Net rent expense—the amount paid to rent land, adjusted for any payouts of the landlord's share of government payments and/or insurance indemnities and for any expenses paid by the landlords—is forecast to increase by 2.7 percent to $20.2 billion in 2017.
-As in recent years, the majority of net rent expense is forecast to be paid to nonoperator landlords (farmland owners who do not themselves farm) as opposed to landlords who are also operators.
+- Net rent expense—the amount paid to rent land, adjusted for any payouts of the landlord's share of government payments and/or insurance indemnities and for any expenses paid by landlords—is forecast to increase by 1.9 percent to $19.8 billion in 2017.
+As in recent years, the majority of net rent expense will be paid to nonoperator landlords (farmland owners who do not themselves farm) versus landlords who are also operators

 Payments to Stakeholders Expected To Increase in 2017